pateldeev/cs474/README.md

 ## Executables
 * ./Threshold
   * Example threshold program given in class
-* Project # 1
+* Project # 1 - Sampling, Quantization, & Equalization
   * ./PA01_Equalization
     * For image equalization
   * ./PA01_Sampling
     * For image sampling (changing spacial resolution)
   * ./PA01_Quantization
-    *  For image quantization (reducing gray levels)
+    * For image quantization (changing gray levels)
-* Project # 2
+* Project # 2 - Spatial Domain Filtering
   * ./PA02_Correlation
-    *  For running correlation with a given mask
+    * For running correlation on image with mask
+  * ./PA02_Median
+    * For running median filtering - for images corrupted by salt & pepper noise
+  * ./PA02_Sharpening
+    * For sharpening - calculated gradient & Laplacian edge images
   * ./PA02_Spatial
-    *  For running spatial filtering with a given mask
-  * ./PA02_Median
-    *  For running median filtering with a given mask
+    * For smoothing - averaging and Gaussian
-* Project # 3
+* Project # 3 - The Discrete Fourier Transform
   * ./PA03_Experiment1
+    * For computing the 1D DFT using the FFT
+      * (a) computes DFT of test signal: [2, 3, 4, 4]
+      * (b) computes DFT of cosine wave: cos(2πux/N), u=8, N=128
-    * 3 part program that computes 1D DFT
+      * (c) computes DFT of rectangular pulse
   * ./PA03_Experiment2
+    * For computing the 2D DFT using the FFT
+      * (a) computes DFT 512x512 image with 32x32 square in center
+      * (b) computes DFT 512x512 image with 64x64 square in center
-    * 3 part program that computes 2D DFT
+      * (c) computes DFT 512x512 image with 128x128 square in center
-* Project # 4
+* Project # 4 - Frequency Domain Filtering
   * ./PA04_Experiment1
-    * Removes noise in the frequency domain
+    * For removing structured noise in the frequency domain using band reject filter
   * ./PA04_Experiment3
-    * Restores motion blurred & noisy images
+    * For modeling motion blur and restoring blurred & noisy images using inverse filtering and Wiener filtering
   * ./PA04_Experiment4
-    * Applys homomorphic filtering
+    * For applying homomorphic filtering to address uneven lighting